madnuttah/unbound-docker/README.md

 ## Feedback

 We are here to help!
-Don't hesitate to contact us through a [`GitHub Issue`](https://github.com/madnuttah/unbound-docker/issues) if you have any questions, requests or problems with the image.
+Don't hesitate to contact us through a [`GitHub Issue`](https://github.com/madnuttah/unbound-docker/issues) if you have problems with the image.
+Feel free to ask a question or request a feature in the repository's [`Discussions`](https://github.com/madnuttah/unbound-docker/discussions) tab.

 You can also reach us on Fosstodon: